 What are conveyancing searches?

-Property searches (also known as conveyancing searches) are enquiries made by your solicitor to find out more information about a property you plan to purchase.
-As part of the home-buying process, your conveyancer will carry out a variety of 'searches' with the local authority and other parties.
+Property searches are enquiries made by your solicitor to find more information about a property you plan to purchase.
+They're also known as conveyancing searches.
+As part of the homebuying process, your conveyancer will carry out a variety of 'searches'.
+Conveyancers will do this with the local authority and other parties during the conveyancing process.